 Advising is mandatory for all ENSP students in all areas of concentration, regardless of GPA, concentration, or credit level.
 We want to help you meet program requirements while achieving your academic and career goals.

 Undergraduate Research Experiences

 Practical experience is an important part of learning.
 Whether gained by volunteering, clubs, internships, and/or researching -- all experience contributes to students' professional development, helps determine what they enjoy doing, and makes classwork more meaningful.
 ENSP maintains an extensive list of internship opportunities on its website ( www.ensp.umd.edu ) and majors receive weekly listserv announcements.
+Approximately half of our areas of concentrations require an internship; and virtually all ENSP students complete one or more such experiences.
 To earn credit for an internship, review program requirements and contact the Associate Director at (301)405-8571 regarding ENSP 386 - Internship in Environmental Science and Policy.